Skip to content

 The collection

 The collection remains in the house and a team of specialists are working to discover more about the items and their provenance.
+Alongside our Collection and House team, our volunteers are helping to care for the collection which includes monitoring the environmental factors such as light, humidity and pests.

 The garden

-Thank you - with your ongoing support we're able to continue this vital conservation work at Overbeck's.
+Thank you.
+With your ongoing support, we're able to continue this vital conservation work at Overbeck's.